agrianius/edge-slot/README.md

 WARNING: You may safely delete an object in a thread the object belongs to.
 You may safely delete object in any thread if there is no ongoing signals coming to the object.

+NOTICE: After destroying a thread all objects that belong to the thread will be suspended.
+All signals to the objects will never be delivered (except for DIRECT connections) and will stay in the memory until all the objects will be grabbed to another thread.
+This is because all signals is put into a queue which will be destroyed only if no objects associated with the queue.

 It's ok to use multiple inheritance with bsc::TEdgeSlotObject, actually it virually inherits a helper class:

     class TEdgeSlotObject: public virtual TAnchorHolder {